October 10, 2014

 More about the sanitation guidelines can be found here.

-Tanker trucks are a critical part of our food delivery system, allowing for quick, safe delivery of perishable goods to stores across the country.
+Tanker trucks are a critical part of our food delivery system, allowing for quick, safe delivery of perishable goods to stores nationwide.
 If you need reliable bulk liquid food transportation, call Kan-Haul at (800) 959-9501 or fill out our online form.

 Nikol Jovic / December 10, 2014 at 3:04am /